yegor256/blog/static/webinars.md

 {% youtube psrp3TtaYYI video-left %}
 [September 2, 2015](https://plus.google.com/events/cn31s82dkejqo3pfetttq8mrgb0)
 **What's Wrong About Utility Classes?**
-We'll discuss a very common design pattern known as "Utility Class" and its negative effects on the quality of design in object-oriented world.
-The discussion will be based on this post:
+We discussed a very common design pattern known as "Utility Class" and its negative effects on the quality of design in object-oriented world.
+The discussion was be based on this post:
 [OOP Alternative to Utility Classes]({% pst 2014/may/2014-05-05-oop-alternative-to-utility-classes %}).

 {% youtube WpP4rIhh5e4 video-left %}